 A hemorrhoid is a discomforting collection of swollen tissue and blood vessels in the lower rectum or anus, affecting more than half of adults at some point in their lives.
 Common causes include constipation, pregnancy, childbirth, obesity, heavy lifting, sitting for long periods and diarrhea.
 Home remedies, such as hemorrhoid creams, suppositories and warm baths may bring temporary relief, but hemorrhoids do not go away, can get worse over time, and can grow in size and number.

-Midwest Endoscopy Center offers non-surgical hemorrhoid removal for internal hemorrhoids, that is proven effective, fast and painless, and requires no anesthesia.
+Midwest Endoscopy Center offers non-surgical hemorrhoid removal for internal hemorrhoids, that is proven effective, fast, and requires no anesthesia.
 Following testing to identify the type and number of hemorrhoids, we can immediately begin the “hemorrhoid banding” treatment and devise an after care plan to help you return to normal activities.

 What is Hemorrhoid Banding?